About Us

 Cirencester Civic Society has a simple aim, to promote, protect and shape our wonderful town and in 2026 we will be especially proud to celebrate our 60th anniversary of fulfilling these aims.

-Everything we do, helps us meet our purpose and we are very grateful for the support of our members who show their pride and interest in preserving the heritage of our wonderful market town, whilst continuing to accommodate sympathetic growth.
+Everything we do helps us meet our purpose and we are very grateful for the support of our members who show their pride and interest in preserving the heritage of our wonderful market town.

 The Society promotes the town by: